PanDAWMS/panda-server/README.txt

 Release Note

 * current
-  * delete sub datasets from DE T2 when callback is received
+  * delete sub datasets from EGEE T2 when callback is received
   * set REMOTE_HOST to creationHost
   * increased priority boost for activated jobs
   * delete cancelled from jobsDefined4